sharon088/Nodejs-mongo-helm/README.md

     * Using a Kubernetes Job to run the `k8s-test.js` script ensures that the test runs once to completion and then terminates.
     * Jobs are ideal for one-time tasks like testing, as they automatically manage Pod lifecycles and completion.
     * This approach ensures that the test runs in a controlled environment and doesn't interfere with the running application.
-* **Environment Variables:**
-    * Environment variables are used to pass configuration data (like the MongoDB Service name) to the application and test scripts.
-    * This decouples configuration from the application code, making it easier to manage and update.
-    * It also allows for dynamic configuration based on the Kubernetes environment.

 * **`values.yaml`:**
     * The `values.yaml` file serves as the single source of truth for all configuration values.
     * This centralizes configuration management, making it easier to customize and maintain the deployment.